microsoft/copilot-camp/docs/index.md

 We're starting with the hands-on labs because those require the most testing.
 We expect them to require some updates as the products move to Public Preview.

 We aspire to release this in mid-September 2024 to coincide with the [Microsoft AI Tour](https://envision.microsoft.com/home#festivalblade1){target=_blank}.
-Between now and then we want to add a lot of cool fetures remininscent of [https://aka.ms/app-camp](Teams App Camp), including:
+Between now and then we want to add a lot of cool fetures remininscent of [App Camp](https://aka.ms/app-camp){target=_blank}, including:

  * Lots of videos to help people choose the right approach, understand the concepts, and provide a walk-through of each lab
  * Written details and explanations users can open up to view if they wish